-Return your club's Summary Report to Diana Haid, WV DEP Youth Environmental Program, 601 57th Street SE, Charleston, WV 25304.
+Return or email your club's Summary Report to: Annette Hoskins, WV Youth Environmental Program, 601 57th Street SE, Charleston, WV 25304; or Annette.L.Hoskins@wv.gov.
 If a Form W-9 with current information about your leader and group was submitted previously, you do not need to complete a W-9 this year.
 It is a one-time only requirement unless the information about the leader or group has changed (name, address, etc.).